tilt-dev/tilt.build/blog/_posts/2021-11-08-new-tutorial.md

 As one can only make one first impression, it better count, right?
 With that in mind, we wanted to create an onboarding experience that is quick, easy and fun, even if a user is starting from zero.
 (So yes, if you've been looking for the perfect way to introduce Tilt to your colleagues, this is it!)

 ## Docs!
 If you've been a Tilter for some time, you probably already noticed that our docs have received a makeover.
-We changed both the visuals and structure, so finding the right information for what you are trying to do will be much more straightforward in the future!
+We updated the navigation so it'll be easier to find what you're looking for — whether you're just getting started, figuring out how to optimize your update times, or looking to extend Tilt's functionality!

 ![New Tilt docs startpage](/assets/images/new-tutorial/docs.png)